 How About You?

-If you’d like to, feel free to offer other mamas support by sharing your own story.
+If you’d like to, feel free to offer other mamas support by sharing your own story and what signs of miscarriage you experienced.